CodingAna/Mansion/Documentation.md

 - 2: Floor 2
 - 3: Floor 3
 - 4: Floor 4
-- 5: *Reserved for NPC positions*
+- 5: NPC positions
-- 6: *Reserved for story progess (0=not started, 1=active, 2=finished)*
+- 6: Story progess (0=not started, 1=active, 2=finished)
-- 7: *Reserved*
+- 7: Inventory (two values representing the item type and the count of it, {Type,Count})
 - 8: *Reserved*
 - 9: *Reserved*

 ## Strings
 - 1-7: World-rendering (lines 1-7)
 - 8: Temporary line of world for faster rendering
-- 9: Story completion with each char representing the status of each story
+- ~~9: Story completion with each char representing the status of each story~~
 - 10: Current NPC conversation text

 ## Misc